stashh-labs/stashh-policies/docs/stashh-of-the-day-dec-22.md

 **ELIGIBILITY**: The Stashh.io "Stashh of the Day Giveaway" ("Promotion") is open to legal residents of the United States (U.S.) who are 18 years of age or older at the time of entry and other jurisdictions as legally permitted.
 Employees, household members (whether or not related) and immediate family members (spouses, parents, siblings, children and each of their respective spouses regardless of where they reside) of employees of Sponsor and its partners and affiliates, and any and all other participating parties, and their respective parent companies, subsidiaries, and affiliates, and their advertising and promotion agencies, and all local sponsors (collectively, the "Participating Parties"), are NOT eligible to enter or win any prizes.
 By entering, all entrants agree to release the Released Parties (defined below) from and against all claims and damages arising in connection with each entrant’s participation and/or entry in the Promotion.
 This Promotion is governed by U.S. law and is subject to all applicable federal, state and local laws and regulations.

 **PROMOTION OVERVIEW AND PROMOTION PERIOD**: No purchases are required.
-The Promotion consists of a sweepstakes with a prize pool of ten thousand ($10,000) dollars to be split amongst three (3) winners.
-The Promotion begins at or around November 1, 2022 to November 30, 2022 ("Promotion Period").
+The Promotion consists of a sweepstakes with a prize pool of up to twenty thousand ($20,000) dollars to be split amongst up to twenty (20) winners.
+The Promotion begins at or around December 1, 2022 to December 31, 2022 ("Promotion Period").
 Participation constitutes Participants ("Participants") full and unconditional agreement to these Official Rules and Sponsor’s decisions, which are final and binding on all matters related to the Promotion.

 **HOW TO ENTER THE SWEEPSTAKES PRIZE DRAWING**:  No purchase necessary.
 To enter the Sweepstakes, you need to link your Discord and Twitter accounts to your Stashh.io account and claim the daily badges (NFTs) given away by Stashh.io during the Promotion Period.
 Each badge can be claimed beginning at 15:00 UTC and will last for 24 hours.
 Each time a badge is claimed from the daily giveaway counts as an entry to win the prize drawing.
 The winner will be randomly drawn from the collected pool of entries.

-Official rules can be found by visiting the Stashh.io website page at: https://stashh.substack.com/p/stashh-of-the-day
+Official rules can be found by visiting the Stashh.io website page at: https://stashh.substack.com/p/stashh-of-the-day-extended

 Stashh.io (the "Sponsor"), each of its respective partners and affiliates, the advertising and promotion agencies, and each of the aforementioned companies’ respective officers, directors, shareholders, and employees and agents (collectively, "Released Parties"), are not responsible for any incorrect or inaccurate entry information; human error; technical malfunctions; failures, omission, interruption, deletion, or defect of any telephone network, computer online systems, computer equipment, server providers, or software, including any injury or damage to Participant’s or any other person’s computer relating to or resulting from participation in this Sweepstakes; inability to access the website; theft, tampering, destruction, or unauthorized access to, or alteration of entries; entries that are processed late or incorrectly or are incomplete or lost due to computer or electronic malfunction or traffic congestion on the Internet or at any website; printing, typographical, human or other errors; and any entries which are lost, incomplete, delayed, misdirected, inaccurate, or any combination thereof.
 Entries are considered upon time of badge claim.
 A purchase will not increase your chance of winning.